SaaStock — SEO, AEO & GEO Master Playbook

 10d.
 Podcast directories

-The SaaS Revolution Show should be listed on every major podcast directory (Apple, Spotify, Google) with show notes that link to the relevant talk page or speaker profile on saastock.com for each episode.
+The SaaS Revolution Show should be listed on every major podcast directory (Apple, Spotify, Google) with show notes that link to the relevant speaker profile on saastock.com for each episode (and the recordings hub when a conference recording is referenced).

 11. Measurement